membrane/api-gateway/cli/examples/logging-jdbc/README.txt

 start DERBY_HOME/bin/startNetworkServer.bat

-6. Execute router.bat or router.sh
+6. Execute service-proxy.bat or service-proxy.sh

 7. Open the URL http://localhost:2000/ in your browser.